 Step one: know your income and expenses

 When creating a budget, first, know all the expenses you have.
-Go through all bank statements and list every bill you can find and when they are due.
+Go through all bank statements and list all the monthly expenses and when they are due.

 Include anything that might come in every quarter and once a year.
-This way, you can divide these up into monthly amounts and have a sinking fund for those.
+You can divide these into monthly amounts and have a sinking fund.

 Step two: plan for other variable needs

-Decide how much you need to spend on groceries, gas, date nights, and any other activities in your life.
+Decide how much you need to spend on groceries, gas, date nights, and other activities.
 Consider grocery shopping once a month.

-Add this money to cash envelopes so you can stay within your budgeted amount.
+Add this money to cash envelopes to stay within your budgeted amount.
 Have them marked for weeks one through 4 (or 5)

 Step three: create a zero based budget

-Plug all of the numbers into the budget and make sure they equal out to zero.
+Plug all the numbers into the budget and ensure they equal zero.
 A zero-based budget is fantastic because every dollar has a job.
-And with a little practice, all your money will have a system of its own.
+And with some practice, all your money will have its system.